 Anita Gundanna joined CACF as Co-Executive Director in April 2017.
 She has worked throughout her career to prevent and address violence against women and children, and to promote healthy families, primarily in minority and immigrant communities of New York City.
 Prior to her return to the Coalition for Asian American Children and Families (CACF), Anita worked as a consultant with a number of small and growing community-based non-profit organizations mostly serving Asian American and immigrant communities.

-Anita is also pursuing a doctorate at Columbia University School of Social Work studying organizations and coalition building, expected in May 2017.
+Anita holds a PhD from Columbia University School of Social Work.
+She conducts research on organizations, social movements, and coalition-building.
 She teaches program evaluation and advocacy to students in the master’s degree program in the schools of social work and public affairs.
-She teaches seminars on program design, program evaluation, and theories of change for member organizations of the FPWA in New York City.
+She also gives seminars on program design, program evaluation, and theories of change for member organizations of CACF and FPWA in New York City.

 From 2007-2010, Anita was Deputy Director at the Fund for Social Change (FSC) where she created and coordinated a number of donor-community collaborations and strategic alliances to affect positive change in New York City’s child welfare system.
 She was also Program Officer for the Child Welfare Fund and managed the foundation’s portfolio of grantees.